nelhage/blog.nelhage.com/source/_posts/2014-08-20-new-reptyr-feature-tty-stealing.markdown

 problems.

 The most notable one is that you need to be able to attach to the emulator process at all.
-In the case of an ssh session`, that means the forked `sshd` child for your connection. `sshd` drops privileges to match the authenticated user (via `setuid(2)` and friends), so the emulator process *does* match the user ID of your user account.
+In the case of an ssh session, that means the forked `sshd` child for your connection. `sshd` drops privileges to match the authenticated user (via `setuid(2)` and friends), so the emulator process *does* match the user ID of your user account.
 However, Linux forbids users from `ptrace()`ing a process that has undergone a UID transition via `setuid`, and so we can't